-I attended the international forum on US-foreign relations, as part of my AS370 course, War and Peace in American Culture.I would have to say that this was one of the best academic ventures I have experienced yet in my college career.
+I attended the international forum on US-foreign relations as part of my AS370 course, War and Peace in American Culture.I would have to say that this was one of the best academic ventures I have experienced yet in my college career.

-Student views of "Segregated DeLand" (September 2005) a presentation at the nearby Cultural Arts Center by venerable DeLand gentlemen Bo Davenport and Bill Dreggors on their memories of their home town when it was segregated into black and white communities
+Student views of "Segregated DeLand" (September 2005), a presentation at the nearby Cultural Arts Center by venerable DeLand gentlemen Bo Davenport and Bill Dreggors on their memories of their hometown when it was segregated into black and white communities

 Kelly Gay, a senior psychology major and music and French minor

-I think that one of the main reasons for leaning history is to apply what is learned from it to the present and future.
+I think that one of the main reasons for learning history is to apply what is learned from it to the present and future.
 If the children were able to learn such tolerance on their own at an early age, which may have helped break the back of segregation, it gives me hope that teaching tolerance to today's children could help reduce the number of hate crimes, which are unfortunately common occurrences for some minorities, in the future.

 Shayna Hintze, a second-year music major

 Friday's class featuring the talk about segregated DeLand with Bill Dreggers and Bo Davenport definitely had an impact on me.
 As Stetson students, we come to this small town and usually only learn the history of the school itself.
-Having these two men who have lived in this town for their whole life and sharing their stories really shone a light onto how this town has changed since the 1940s.
+Having these two men who have lived in this town for their whole lives and sharing their stories really shone a light on how this town has changed since the 1940s.